Blnoseworthy/424-web-example/README.md

 ## Conflict on Master
 This section will be different on the conflictbranch

+## Method
+How iwll we resolve this conflict, since the "base" now has a conflict in it?

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/SBS-ISOM/424-web-example/edit/master/README.md) to maintain and preview the content for your website in Markdown files.